4 minute read

 MCP With Gemini

-MCP is a powerful protocol that enables your LLMs to run tools.
-As seen among numerous literature, LLMs scale once they’re able to not only read from their environment, but change it.
+MCP is a powerful protocol that enables LLMs to run tools.
+As seen in extensive literature, LLMs scale once they’re able to not only read from their environment, but change it.

 There are two modes MCP can run in: stdio, or HTTP.
 The latter is just a standard HTTP server.
 The former is interesting as it uses stdin/stdout.

-This post will demonstrate how to leverage the full power of MCP through Gemini series LLMs by adding your custom MCP server to Gemini CLI.
-Lots of these posts exist, but I didn’t see one that actually demonstrates how Stdio works with real calls into it.
-This post attempts to fill that gap.
+This post will demonstrate how to leverage the full power of MCP through Gemini series LLMs by adding a custom MCP server to Gemini CLI.
+Many such posts exist, but demonstrations on how Stdio works with real calls into it appear to be lacking.
+This guide addresses that gap.

 Most of this has also been put in the readme here.